Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 More Resources

-The New Mexico Department of Health Substance Abuse Epidemiology Section has New Mexico-specific reports, resources and publications, available at: nmhealth.org/about/erd/ibeb/sap.
+For the latest information about alcohol-related chronic deaths and other trends related to alcohol or other substances, please see the latest New Mexico Substance Use State Epidemiology Profile posted on the New Mexico Department of Health's Substance Abuse Epidemiology Section website at https://www.nmhealth.org/about/erd/ibeb/sap/.
 CDC Alcohol Program has fact sheets, online tool kits, data and recently published literature, available at: www.cdc.gov/alcohol.
 The CDC also publishes the Prevention Status Reports (PSR), which highlight, for all 50 states and the District of Columbia, the status of public health policies and practices designed to address important public health problems and concerns.
 The 2013 PSR for excessive alcohol use can be found at: www.cdc.gov/psr/alcohol.
 The Community Preventive Services Task Force reviews research and makes recommendations to help communities answer the question "what works?"
 Community Guide recommendations for preventing excessive alcohol consumption can be found at: [http://www.thecommunityguide.org/alcohol].

 Substance Use Epidemiology, Epidemiology and Response Division, New Mexico Department of Health, 1190 S. Saint Francis Drive, Room N-1103, Santa Fe, NM, 87502.
 Contact Annaliese Mayette, Alcohol Epidemiologist, by telephone at (505) 476-1788 or email to Annaliese.Mayette@state.nm.us.